PreetyManna11/Step_by_Step_Procedure_to_Analyze_Data/Data_Preperation_Handling_Outliers/README.md

 ### Why is it important to handle outliers in your dataset?

-Lets suppose you have a dataset with Name and Income column as shown below
+Lets suppose you have a dataset with Customer Name and Income column as shown below

-Name | Income |
+Customer Name | Income |
 --- | --- |
 A | 10000 |
 B | 1000 |